 All work met provincial standards and no archaeological sites were identified during the Stage 2 assessment.
 If construction plans change to incorporate new areas that were not subject to a Stage 2 field survey, these must be assessed prior to the initiation of construction.
-In keeping with legislative stipulations, all construction and demolition-related impacts (including, for example, machine travel, material storage and stockpiling, earth moving) must be restricted to the areas that were archaeologically assessed and cleared by the Ministry of Heritage, Sport, Tourism, and Culture Industries through acceptance of the assessment report into the provincial register.
+In keeping with legislative stipulations, all construction, and demolition-related impacts (including, for example, machine travel, material storage and stockpiling, earth moving) must be restricted to the areas that were archaeologically assessed and cleared by the Ministry of Heritage, Sport, Tourism, and Culture Industries through acceptance of the assessment report into the provincial register.

-As no archaeological resources were found on the subject property, no further archaeological assessment of the property is required.
+No archaeological resources were recovered during the stage 2 assessment and as such no further archaeological assessment of the property is recommended.

-Advice on Compliance with Legislation November 2020
+Advice on Compliance with Legislation May 2024